ChrstphrHll/npc_gen/students/Ryan Ebersol.md

 ---
 # Ryan Ebersol
 ### Description
-- Dragonborn Sorcerer from Draconia
+- Dragonborn Sorcerer from Verdain
 - 7th year Assault student in Fiesn
 - 5 jagged horns, Emerald Green eyes, and green skin
 - Is Plain and Immature, and has Intuition as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes